Katikistan/Notes/Networking.md

 # The 5 Different layers shortly described
 The OSI (Open Systems Interconnection) model is a framework that is used to understand and describe the different layers of a computer network.
 The OSI model consists of 7 different layers, each with its own specific functions and responsibilities.

+by having different layers we can seperate functionality and services, each layer can depend on the layer below and each layer can provide services to the layer above.
+This way it's easy to add new specializing protocols or hardware without having to change the whole structure of the internet.
 ### Application Layer
 The highest layer of the OSI model, the application layer is responsible for providing the interface between the network and the applications that run on it.
 This layer is responsible for providing services to the user such as email, file transfer(HTTP), and web access.